-St. John's services students who qualify for enrollment in Pre-Kindergarten through Eighth Grade.
-The building address is 500 S. 18th Street and it is located adjacent to the Church of the Holy Spirit.
+St. John the Baptist School serves students who qualify for enrollment in Pre-Kindergarten through Eighth Grade.
+The building address is 500 S. 18th Street and it is located adjacent to Church of the Holy Spirit.

 The Superintendent of Schools for the Diocese of Lincoln is based in Lincoln, Nebraska.